-- (1) A two-stage bidding process is allowed for - (a) large complex projects; - (b) projects where it may be undesirable to prepare complete detailed technical specifications; or - (c) long term projects with a duration period exceeding three years.
+- (1) A two-stage bidding process is allowed for - (a) large complex projects.

-- (2) In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments. - (3) In the second stage final technical proposals and priced bids should be invited.
+- (b) projects where it may be undesirable to prepare complete detailed technical specifications; or - (c) long term projects with a duration period exceeding three years. - (2) In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments. - (3) In the second stage final technical proposals and priced bids are invited from only the bidders who submitted proposals.